 A Kroger employee named Michael Cullen had the idea to start the modern supermarket—a place with tons of goods, self-service shopping, and discounted prices—but his boss at Kroger didn’t bite.
 So, he left his position to start King Kullen.
 The first store opened in Queens in August 1930, and success came quickly; by 1932, there were eight locations, due to the low prices that matched Depression-era budgets.
 Today, there are 36 supermarkets on Long Island, and Cullen holds the honor of having founded the first iteration of the modern supermarket

 Just after the turn of the 20th century, the U.S. economy underwent The Panic of 1907.
-The country didn’t have a central bank yet, and excessive lending eventually led to a run on financial institutions.
-The panic lasted just a month, though it took two years for the economy to recover and businesses to regain access to loans.
+The country didn’t have a central bank yet, and excessive funding eventually led to a run on financial institutions.
+The panic lasted just a month, though it took two years for the economy to recover and businesses to regain access to funding.
 All that chaos didn’t stop GM founder William Durant from innovating.
 He’d been making horse-drawn carriages before the panic and turned to automobiles in 1908.
 Though he was hardly the first entrepreneur with the idea, he was the first to accelerate his Flint, MI-based engine company into an auto manufacturer.
 Then, as the economy recovered, he was able to turn the business into a clearinghouse, buying other carmakers, like Oldsmobile, Cadillac, and Pontiac, and running manufacturing, sales, and R&D at scale.

 Never let a good crisis go to waste

 As a small business owner, you know how hard crises are.
 Your company suddenly stops bringing in revenue.
 Rules, methods, and routines that you have relied on for so long don’t work anymore.
 And you, a smart and brave entrepreneur, are desperate.
 You are on the brink of losing your company but have no idea what to do.